theYeeti/pact-lang.org/docs/beginner/pact-online-editor.md

 ```

 !!!
 Tip "Try More Commands"
-      You can view many more commands in the [Pact Syntax Documentation](https://pact-language.readthedocs.io/en/latest/pact-reference.html#syntax) and [Build-in Functions Documentation](https://pact-language.readthedocs.io/en/latest/pact-functions.html).
+      You can view many more commands in the <a href="https://pact-language.readthedocs.io/en/latest/pact-reference.html#syntax" target="_blank">Pact Syntax Documentation</a>pact-reference.html#syntax) and <a href="https://pact-language.readthedocs.io/en/latest/pact-functions.html" target="_blank">Build-in Functions Documentation</a>.
 Try running a few for yourself to learn more about the Pact programming langauge.

 **Run Commands from the Code Editor**